johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **DOM state-preserving move.** Adds a DOM primitive (`Node.prototype.moveBefore`) that lets you move elements around a DOM tree, without resetting the element's state.

-    When moving instead of removing and inserting, following state such as the following is preserved:
+    When moving instead of removing and inserting, state such as the following is preserved:
     - `<iframe>` elements remain loaded.
     - The active element remains focus.
     - Popovers, fullscreen, and modal dialogs remain open.